January 15, 2026 (1mo ago) — last updated February 28, 2026 (4d ago)

 • High-ACV B2B: Use performance-based tiers and partner resources to turn agencies into sales extensions.

-• Marketplaces / Community Platforms: Use leaderboards and exclusive beta access to reward engagement.
+• Marketplaces and community platforms: Use leaderboards and exclusive beta access to reward engagement.

 Start small, measure relentlessly, and iterate.
 Launch a single experiment, track CAC to LTV, and optimize the levers that move the needle.

-A: Start with a simple dual-sided credit or extended trial.
-It’s low-friction and encourages both sharing and activation.
-Measure CAC to LTV and refine toward tiered or performance-based models as you scale.
+A: Start simple with a dual-sided credit or extended trial.
+It’s low friction, encourages sharing and activation, and is easy to measure.

 Q: How do I prevent fraud and low-quality sign-ups?

-A: Use fraud detection rules, link monitoring, and manual review for suspicious patterns.
-Limit rewards until a referee reaches an activation milestone (e.g., first paid month).
+A: Add fraud detection rules, monitor link abuse, and hold rewards until the referee reaches an activation milestone, such as a first paid month.

 Q: When should I invest in automation and payouts?

-A: Automate once your monthly partner payouts or partner count make manual processes time-consuming or error-prone.
-Reliable automation builds trust and frees your team to focus on growth.
+A: Automate when monthly partner payouts or partner count make manual handling error-prone.
+Automation builds trust and reduces ops cost.

 Ready to launch?
 Choose one or two ideas that align with your goals, instrument tracking, and iterate based on data.